 Adding a poll to your lesson

 They see the poll on their own device and select the answer that suits them best.
-The results are shown live and anonymously to the teacher.
+The results are shown live in class.

 Features